Dongyin: Republic of China

 The lighthouse was repaired in 1913.

 In 1916, due to sudden shifts in wind, two hundred fishing ships were damaged.
 A few people were killed and injured.

 In 1931, the roofs of all the buildings were blown off in extreme winds.

 On the night of November 11, 1931, HMS Petersfield ran ashore on the northern side of Dongyin (Tungyung) with Admiral Howard Kelly, Commander-in-Chief, China aboard.

 From 1939 to 1950, opium poppy planting and the manufacture and sale of opium was an economic mainstay for the islanders.

 In the wake of the surrender of Japan in Autumn 1945, representatives of Siapu County, Changlo County and Lienchiang County visited Dongyin (Tungyung) and contested control of the islands between their counties.
 The provincial government determined that Dongyin (Tungyung) was part of Lienchiang County.

 On February 19, 1955, Nationalist planes mistakenly bombed the island, causing the death of an elderly woman and some property damage.

 On July 16, 1956, the township was assigned to Lienchiang County.

 In 1958, the lighthouse temporarily stopped operation due to military concerns.

 On May 7, 1963, President Chiang Kai-shek visited the township.

 On the morning of May 1, 1965, the Battle of Dong-Yin occurred in the waters north of the township.

 On April 13 and August 22, 1979, and May 2, July 18, and September 29, 1980, President Chiang Ching-kuo visited the township.

 Construction of the Dongyong Reservoir (東湧水庫) began in 1982 and was completed in 1985.

 On May 21, 1985, an attempt by Chinese Communist forces to collect information about Dongyin (Tungyin) by using the hijacked Taiwanese boat Hungchi No 1 (宏志一號) was stopped.

 On September 19, 1988, and August 10, 1990, President Lee Teng-hui visited the township.

 In 1989, the lighthouse resumed operation.

 On August 9, 2005, and February 5, 2008, President Chen Shui-bian visited the township.

 On June 19, 2010, President Ma Ying-jeou visited the township.

 On June 24, 2014, the wreckage of the SS Sobraon was found.

 In late April 2019, representatives from the Dongyin Township government visited nearby Haidao Township (PRC).

 On December 9, 2020, a ceremony was held marking the beginning of the rebuilding of the township government office and parking area.

+On February 16, 2023 at about 11 a.m., a suspected weather balloon believed to have originated in China was discovered at a shooting range on Dongyin.